Robust agents learn causal world models: Causal models are necessary for robust adaptation

 \Cref{theorem: main approx} shows that we can learn a (sparse) approximate causal models of the data generating process from regret bounded policies under domain shifts, where the approximation becoming exact as $\delta \rightarrow 0$.
-In \Cref{appendix: experiments} we demonstrate learning the underlying CBN from regret-bounded policies using simulated data for randomly generated CIDs similar to \Cref{fig:supervised_learning} ($\bm C = \{X, Y\}$ and with $P(X, Y)$ and $G \in \{X\rightarrow Y,X\leftarrow Y\}$ being chosen at random), and explore how the accuracy of the approximate CBN scales with the regret bound (\Cref{fig:experiment_main}).
+In \Cref{appendix: experiments} we demonstrate learning the underlying CBN from regret-bounded policies using simulated data for randomly generated CIDs similar to \Cref{fig:supervised_learning}, and explore how the accuracy of the approximate CBN scales with the regret bound (\Cref{fig:experiment_main}).

-We now prove sufficiency, i.e.\ that having an (approximate) causal model of the data generating process is sufficient to identify regret-bounded policies.
-The result is well-known for the non-approximate case \citep{bareinboim2016causal}. \begin{restatable}{theorem}{modeltooracle} Given the CBN $M=(P, G)$ that is causally sufficient we can identify optimal policies $\pi^*_\sigma (d\mid \pa_D)$ for any given $U$ where $\Pa_U \subseteq \bm C$ and for all soft interventions $\sigma$.
+Finally, we prove sufficiency, i.e.\ that having an (approximate) causal model of the data generating process is sufficient to identify regret-bounded policies.
+The result is well-known for the non-approximate case \citep{bareinboim2016causal}.

+\begin{restatable}{theorem}{modeltooracle} Given the CBN $M=(P, G)$ that is causally sufficient we can identify optimal policies $\pi^*_\sigma (d\mid \pa_D)$ for any given $U$ where $\Pa_U \subseteq \bm C$ and for all soft interventions $\sigma$.
 Given an approximate causal model $M' = (P', G')$ for which $\left| P' (v_i \mid \pa_i) - P(v_i \mid \pa_i)\right|\leq \epsilon \ll 1$, we can identify regret-bounded policies where the regret $\delta$ grows linearly in $\epsilon$.
 Proof in \Cref{appendix: cbn proof}. \end{restatable} Together, \Cref{theorem: main approx,theorem: CBN powerful} imply that learning an approximate causal model of the data generating process is necessary and sufficient for learning regret-bounded policies under local interventions.